FabianJuarez182/R-XMPP-CHAT/README.md

 ```
 > Next, a window will open in your browser on the link http://localhost:5173.
 If not, open your browser at **http://localhost:5173** to view the application.

-## functionalities implemented
+## Features
-### Account management
+### Account Management
-* Register a new account on the server
-* Log in with an account
-* Log out of an account
-* Delete the account from the server
+- Register, log in, log out, and delete an account on the XMPP server.

 ### Communication
-* Show all contacts and their status
+- Show all contacts and their status
-* Add a user to contacts
+- Add a user to contacts
-* Show contact details of a user
+- Show contact details of a user
-* 1 to 1 communication with any user/contact
+- 1 to 1 communication with any user/contact
-* Participate in group conversations (bug recibed message but implemented)
+- Participate in group conversations (bug recibed 2 message for one but implemented)
-* Define presence message
+- Define presence message
-* Send/receive notifications
+- Send/receive notifications
-* Send/receive files (not implemented)
+- Send/receive files (not implemented)

+## Project Presentation

+During the project presentation, the following aspects were covered:
+- Implemented Features: Account management, one-to-one communication, and presence management.
+- Challenges: Implementing group chat functionality.
+- Lessons Learned: The importance of understanding the XMPP protocol and debugging stanzas in real-time communication.